smilesForSpecialNeeds/capstone-project/capstone-project/README.md

-- [As a logged in Admin user, when I navigate to my Provider page I will see an input box at the top of a list and an option to filter providers by name]
-    - [Status = Pending]
 - [As a logged in Admin user, when I enter in a provider name and click submit I will see only providers with that name.]
   - [Status = Pending]
 - [As a logged in Admin user, when I navigate to my Client page I will see an input box at the top of a list and an option to filter clients by name]